Can credit cards help with student-loan debt?

 Comparing interest rates is a good first step toward deciding your primary debt source.
 For federal student loans disbursed between July 1, 2016, and July 1, 2017, the rate was 3.76 percent for subsidized and unsubsidized undergraduate loans; 5.31 percent for unsubsidized graduate or professional loans; and 6.31 percent for Direct PLUS Loans, specialized loans that make parents primary or co-signing borrowers.
 Rates from private lenders vary — Sallie Mae loans, for example, averaged 7.9 percent in 2015 — and may or may not be comparable.

-On the surface, transferring thousands of dollars of student loan debt to a credit card with zero interest is a no-brainer.
-However, you may run into trouble if you can’t pay off the balance during the introductory period, which typically last 12-18 months.
-After that, interest rates may soar to 15-20 percent or higher, meaning more of your monthly credit-card payment is going toward interest than if you’d stuck with the student loan.
+On the surface, transferring thousands of dollars of student-loan debt to a credit card with zero interest is a no-brainer.
+However, you may run into trouble if you can’t pay off the balance during the introductory period, which typically lasts 12 to 18 months.
+After that, interest rates may soar to 15 to 20 percent or higher, meaning more of your monthly credit-card payment is going toward interest than if you’d stuck with the student loan.
 Also, keep in mind that most credit cards will have balance-transfer fees — the average in 2015 was 3 percent of the transfer amount — reducing the amount that can be moved.

 As previously mentioned, the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 helped reign in out-of-control debt for many college students.
 A key piece of the law bars anyone under 21 from obtaining a credit card unless they have a co-signer or can prove their income is large enough to pay a balance.